tadesouaiaia/bridgePRS-website/docs/quikstart_demo.md

 ![Screenshot](img/slim/quikstart_logo2.png)

-## Input Data
+BridgePRS download comes with example toy data in the folders `data/pop_AFR`, `data/pop_EUR` and `data/pop_EAS`.
+Each directory contains (1) GWAS summary stats file(s), (2) genotype file(s) (plink format), and (3) phenotype file(s) (txt format).
+For more information on file type requirements or how to create population configuration files for your own data, see [Guide: Input Data](guide_input.md).

-This demo runs using the following population config files **data/pop_AFR/afr.config** and **data/pop_EUR/eur.config** that list the paths for all required population data.
+BridgePRS uses configuation files to which label the population analysed, list the paths for the input data and describe the column header of the summary statistics files.
+Three example configuations files are provided, one for each population: `data/eur.config`, `data/afr.config`, `data/eas.config`.
+These files

-## Run The Demo:
+## Run the demo:

-To run BridgePRS using a continuous phenotype:
+To run BridgePRS with the continuous phenotype in the example data:

 !!! tips "Easyrun Command: Continuous Trait (y)"
      Run BridgePRS on the toy phenotype "y" with the following command: